mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 q4: 30 °C
 ```

-Even though the [@ISO80000] provides dedicated quantity types for thermodynamic temperature
+Even though the [@ISO80000] provides dedicated quantity types for _thermodynamic temperature_
-and Celsius temperature, it explicitly states in the description of the first one:
+and _Celsius temperature_, it explicitly states in the description of the first one:

 > Differences of thermodynamic temperatures or changes may be expressed either in kelvin,
 > symbol K, or in degrees Celsius, symbol °C